-Due to the recent decrease in COVID-19 cases and hospitalizations this protocol has been updated.
-Restaurants and food facilities may provide food and beverage service via indoor and outdoor dining, as well as via delivery, drive thru and carry out.
-Additionally, wineries, breweries, and distilleries that serve bona-fide meals with any alcohol purchase may open for indoor and outdoor dining in addition to delivery, drive thru, and carry out service.
+Restaurants and food service facilities may provide food and beverage service via indoor and outdoor dining, as well as via delivery, drive thru and carry out.
+Additionally, wineries, breweries, and distilleries that serve bonafide meals with any alcohol purchase may open for indoor and outdoor dining in addition to delivery, drive thru, and carry out service.
+Restaurants that operate within Amusement Parks, Family Entertainment Centers and Cardrooms must adhere to the indoor capacity limits permitted for those establishments.

-Indoor dining may only be open at 25% occupancy or 100 people, whichever is less.
+Indoor dining may only be open at 50% occupancy or 200 people, whichever is less.
 Occupancy is based on applicable Building or Fire Codes.
 The Los Angeles County Department of Public Health encourages restaurants to continue to prioritize outdoor dining, pickup, and delivery services for the safety of workers and patrons as these present lower risks of COVID-19 transmission when compared to indoor dining.

 In addition to the conditions imposed on restaurants and other food facilities by the State Public Health Officer, these establishments must also be in compliance with these safety and infection control protocols.
-Please note: Breweries, wineries and distilleries that do not serve a bona fide meal may operate outdoors only.
-Bars (with a low-risk restaurant health permit) are to remain closed until permitted to operate.
+Please note: Breweries, wineries and distilleries that do not serve a bona fide meal are required to adhere to the Protocol for Breweries, Wineries, and Craft Distilleries: Appendix Y. Bars (with a low-risk restaurant health permit) are permitted to operate outdoors in compliance with Protocol for Bars: Appendix Y-1.